 Ftelia beach - credits: lucamarimedia/Shutterstock.com

-It is one of the most alternative and cool beaches of Mykonos due to the crowd it gathers, with comfortable bean bags, free Wi-Fi, shower facilities, and easy access by a car being only some of its advantages.
-In true Greek fashion, in Ftelia beach you can witness the rich history of Greece.
+It is one of the most alternative and cool beaches of Mykonos due to the crowd it gathers, with comfortable bean bags, free Wi-Fi, shower facilities, and easy access by car being only some of its advantages.
+In true Greek fashion, at Ftelia beach, you can witness the rich history of Greece.

 Agios Ioannis beach

 If you want to swim on one of the best beaches in Mykonos while admiring the view of the ancient island of Delos, one of the most important Greek archaeological sites, then you need to visit Agios Ioannis beach.

 On this beautiful, organized beach with comfortable sunbeds and straw umbrellas, the award-winning film "Shirley Valentine" was filmed in 1989.

 Located within a walking distance of Ornos beach and accessible by bus from Fabrika, the Agios Ioannis offers relaxation with a dose of luxury.
 The beach is one of the family-friendly ones of Mykonos.